jariwilms/chroma-gl/README.md

 Even though OpenGL is showing its age, it is still widely used by aspiring graphics programmers, or those who want a less complex rendering API.

+This library is designed in two parts, and can be imported using the following modules:
+* opengl: provides a wrapper around the OpenGL 4.6 API
+* chroma_gl: provides additional object classes like gl::texture_2d, gl::shader etc.

 ## Prerequisites
 * C++23 Compiler
   * Visual Studio 2026 Insiders is heavily recommended.